Wheat Losses Push to Wednesday’s Close

-The wheat complex was lower across the three exchanges on Wednesday.
+Wheat is back to higher trade on Thursday morning, up 2 to 7 cents The wheat complex was lower across the three exchanges on Wednesday.
 Chicago SRW futures were down 5 to 6 cents at the close.
+Open interest was up 3,401 contracts on Wednesday.
 KC HRW futures were 5 to 7 cents lower on the session.
+There were 24 deliveries issued against March KC wheat overnight.
 MPLS spring wheat was down 2 to 4 cents in the red on the midweek session.

 Export Sales data will be released on Thursday morning, as traders are expecting to see net wheat sales totaling 200,000 to 500,000 MT for the week ending on February 26.
 New crop business is estimated in a range of 0-100,000 MT.